amazon-science/carbon-assessment-with-ml/README.md

 ## Carbon assessment with machine learning

+This is code repository accompanying the following paper published WWW 2023 --
+CaML: Carbon Footprinting of Household Products with Zero-Shot Semantic Text Similarity Bharathan Balaji, Venkata Sai Gargeya Vunnava, Geoffrey Guest, Jared Kramer

 ## Task: Automation of emission impact factor (EIF) mapping

-In this code repository, we automate the process of mapping emission impact factors based on text description.
-This is one of the key steps in life cycle assessment that is done manually today.
+In this code repository, we automate the process of mapping emission impact factors based on the text description of a product.
+This is one of the key steps in life cycle assessment.
 In a nutshell, we use a natural language model to identify an appropriate emission impact factor for a product description.

 Figure below gives an overview of the text similarity model inference.